For daily wit & wisdom, sign up for the Almanac newsletter.

 Gardening by the Moon isn’t anything new.
 Gardeners and farmers have been using moon phase gardening for ages!
 Best of all, it’s a fairly simple process.

-According to the Garden Media Group, Gardening by the Moon is growing in interest again and “more than just a phase.
+According to the Garden Media Group, Gardening by the Moon is growing in interest again and is “more than just a phase.
 Connecting with the phases of the Moon taps into our deep desire to be in tune with nature.”
 (We approve of the pun.)
 Whatever happens in the world of trends, we all favor working with nature’s rhythms.

 The basic idea behind Gardening by the Moon is that the cycles of the Moon affect plant growth.
 Just as the Moon’s gravitational pull causes tides to rise and fall, it also affects moisture in the soil.

 Therefore, it’s said that seeds will absorb more water during the full Moon and the new Moon, when more moisture is pulled to the soil surface.
 This causes seeds to swell, resulting in greater germination and better-established plants.

-Moon phase gardening takes into account two periods of the lunar cycle: the time between the new Moon and the full Moon (the waxing of the Moon), and the time between the full Moon and the new Moon (the waning of the Moon).
+Moon phase gardening considers two periods of the lunar cycle: the time between the new Moon and the full Moon (the waxing of the Moon) and the time between the full Moon and the new Moon (the waning of the Moon).
 It’s considered best to plant certain types of plants during the waning of the Moon and other types during the waxing.

-The Moon also impacts plant growth through geotropism—which is how plants grow in response to gravity.
+The Moon also impacts plant growth through geotropism—how plants grow in response to gravity.
 Roots grow downward in the direction of gravitational pull and stems grow in the opposite direction (i.e., upwards).
 This behavior can be easily demonstrated with potted plants.
-Lay one on its side and the stem will grow upwards.
+Lay one on its side, and the stem will grow upwards.
 Or, consider a tulip bulb: if you plant the bulb incorrectly with the pointed end down, it will turn around and send its shoots upward, even though it’s in total darkness.